Mattel Has The Means To Reinvent Itself (NASDAQ:MAT)

 That said, Mattel was first focusing on realigning its cost structure to a new reality within the toy industry.
 In that area, they are succeeding in turning around their profit margins.
 First-quarter gross margins came in at 43%, an improvement of 820 points.

 We believe at this point Mattel is a high risk/high reward investment.
 The highly levered balance sheet doesn't give too much room for failure, and now that costs are aligned with the demand picture, management needs to grow its top-line, otherwise cost reduction would not be sustainable.
-There is a fix amount of costs you can take out.
+There is a fixed amount of costs you can take out.
 Still, we believe Mattel owns strong brands in Barbie, Hot Wheels, and Fisher-Price that have lots of room for improvement.
 They are also taking some inspiration in the Hasbro (HAS) playbook, which should increase the chances for success at Mattel

 At this point, Mattel is a "show me" stock.
 A more stable top-line coupled with their new cost structure would bring back Mattel to sustainable profitability reflecting favorably on their stock price.
 Position sizing is key if investing in this highly speculative stock.